learn-co-curriculum/python-p4-webscraping-beautiful-soup/README.md

 We did it!
 We used Beautiful Soup to get the HTML of a web page.
 We used the element inspector in the browser to ID the CSS selector of the data we wanted to scrape.
 We used the `.select` Beautiful Soup method, along with that CSS selector, to grab the element that contains our desired data.
 Finally, we used the `.contents` method to retrieve the desired text.

 ### Iterating over elements

 Sometimes we want to get a collection of the same elements, so we can iterate over them.
-For instance, a little further down the [page](https://flatironschool.com/) are some of the courses offered by Flatiron School.
+For instance, a little further down the [page][page]] are some of the courses offered by Flatiron School.
 We can practice iterating by trying to scrape the titles of all courses from these elements.